xandrade/covid/README.md

 # covid
-Twitter Notificator for COVID-19 Oman
+Push notificator for COVID-19 statistics in Oman

-This app get the latest tweets from @OmaniMOH, detect if a new case is posted and send a PushBullet notification of new case is detected.
-Each notification is saved in a csv file.
+This app query the rapidapi.com API and push a notifcation if change is detected.

 # Linux (Ubuntu-20.04) through WSL 2